andrewcz-se/llmlocal/README.md

 * docker-compose.yml: Defines the Ollama LLM server and the Python client services.
 * client/Dockerfile: The build recipe for your Python client.
-* client/run_query.py: Your Python script that sends a question to the LLM.
+* client/run_query.py: The Python script that sends a question to the LLM.

 ## **Important: Note on GPU vs. CPU Usage**